 Both the product and package codes are assigned by the firm.
 The NDC will be in one of the following configurations: 4-4-2, 5-3-2, or 5-4-1†.

-†Note: In Find-A-Code, all NDCs are generecized into an 11-digit, 3-segment number with a 5-4-2 configuration.
-To genericize an NDC from 10 digits to 11 digits, simply add a zero (0) at the beginning of the necessary segment to match the 5-4-2 pattern.
+† note In Find-A-Code, all NDCs are formatted into an 11-digit, 3-segment number with a 5-4-2 configuration.
+To format an NDC from 10 digits to 11 digits, simply add a zero (0) at the beginning of the necessary segment to match the 5-4-2 pattern.